avest/z9debug/README.md

 Example console page:
 ![Console page example](https://github.com/avest/z9debug/raw/master/doc/console.png)

 Z9 Debug is NOT an "interactiv debugger".
-It captures all the debug data at the time of code execution and allows you to efficiently view the data you wanted to see immediately afterwards.
+Instead, it captures all the debug data at the time of code execution and allows you to view the debug results of the files, methods, and functions that you selected immediately afterwards.

-Debug results are organized into sessions and requests using cookies.
-A logged in developer on a single browser is a single session.
-By default, each developer sees there own session.
-Within a session, there can then be multiple requests by that developer.
+Debug results are organized into "sessions" and "requests".
+Cookies are used to persist the "session" across requests.
+One developer using one site on one browser makes one unique session.
+By default, each developer sees there own session data.
+Within a session, there can then be multiple requests.
 Each request has it own results.
 Old sessions are automatically purged.

 * Completely stand alone.
 Can be installed into any site.
 No database required.

 * Can capture variables, user defined strings, stack trace, memory usage, and perform timing analysis.

-* Allows for quick visual confirmation of variable data format.
+* Allows for quick visual confirmation of variable data.

-* Quickly confirm code/logic execution during development.
+* Quickly confirm code and business logic execution during development.

-* For testing, provides a safer alternative to the exit() command that adds reporting of what file and line of code the exit occurred.
+* For testing, provides a safer alternative to the exit() command by reporting what file and line of code executed the exit.
+See debug::str_exit().

-* Can be used to test/debug production sites without making any code changes.
+* The console allows for turning debug on or off on production sites without making any code changes.

-* Allows for debugging additional AJAX and API calls that make up a web page.
+* Easily debug AJAX and API calls as well.

 * Does not alter rendered HTML or Javascript of a web page.